Kyagara/VSTweaks/README.md

 - Share waypoints, maybe via a menu with a list of waypoints or by right clicking on a waypoint and clicking to share, maybe send a clickable text on chat so that other players can choose to add it to their waypoints.
 - Maybe port some features from my old Minecraft Mods, [Fred](https://github.com/Kyagara/Fred) (music selection, autowalk, increase/decrease zoom with mousewheel, send coords to chat) and [CoopTweaks](https://github.com/Kyagara/CoopTweaks) (Discord bridging, link item in chat).
 - Maybe some linters/formatting?

+#### Known Issues
+- With exclusive crating disabled, the class selection menu will still display a "Exclusive craftable x" text.